ETAAcademy/ETAAcademy-ZK-Meme/54_Lattice_BDLOP_ZKP.md

 The **BDLOP (Baum et al.)** commitment scheme is an additive homomorphic commitment scheme widely used in quantum-resistant zero-knowledge proofs (ZKPs).
 The BDLOP commitment scheme ensures **statistical binding** and **hiding**, and it is constructed based on the **MLWE** (Matrix Learning With Errors) and **MSIS** (Minimum Short Independent Vectors) problems.
 The BDLOP scheme is designed to provide smaller commitment sizes and lower **robustness errors**, addressing the shortcomings of earlier schemes.

-Prior to BDLOP, many cryptographic schemes were based on protocols using the **Decoding Problem** (a generalization of SIS).
+Prior to BDLOP, many cryptographic schemes were based on protocols using the ** syndrome decoding problem** (a generalization of SIS).
 However, these protocols suffered from large robustness errors, leading to large proof sizes and inefficiencies.
 Later, researchers introduced improvements by incorporating **Learning Parity with Noise (LPN)** and **Ring-LWE** problems, but these schemes still exhibited significant error probabilities.
 The BDLOP scheme, however, overcame these challenges and became the leading lattice-based commitment scheme.

 BDLOP is particularly effective in quantum-resistant applications, providing strong security while maintaining efficient proof sizes.
 It supports applications such as **set membership proofs**, **verifiable decryption**, and **zero-knowledge proofs for short solutions to linear equations**.